 Pit 2 was decommissioned in 2021, the liner removed and a layer of clay placed to reduce the mobilisation of sand on the pit walls and floor.
-This pit has been unused for the entire monitoring period, and will be modified in the following year if mud volumes received increase in the future and the need arises.
+This pit has been unused since for the entire monitoring period, and will be modified when mud volumes received increase in the future and the need arises.
 Both operational Pits 1 and 3 were utilised for this monitoring period and were visually inspected during April 2023 by Red Jacket Engineering.
-Minor liner repair at the north-eastern end of Pit 1 was required and undertaken.
+Minor liner repair at the north-eastern end of Pit 1 was required and undertaken during the previous monitoring period.